xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 ```

 !!! note
-    Guice AOP will not work on test methods (because test instances not created by guice).
+    Guice AOP will not work on test methods (because test instances not created by Guice).

 ## Client